Marvel’s Iron Fist – A Season One Review

 The Asian lead situation has to be addressed, even though the character was originally a white male in the source material.
 Marvel has changed the race and gender of characters before for film and television, so many were expecting (or at least hoping?) they would do so with Danny Rand.
 They did not.
 The perceived poor performance of the series will definitely bring all the critics out with “what if” scenarios about a strong Asian male and how well he would or could have done as Danny Rand.
 Hey Marvel, how about that Shang-Chi series or movie that has been in discussion?
 We're still waiting!

-Marvel’s Iron Fist had many problems, but it certainly wasn’t all negative.
-I did enjoy the series enough that I look forward to seeing what can be done in season two (and later this year with Marvel's Defenders).
-Just like those dreaded origin movies, sometimes the second go at it in a film or on television can end up much better for a character.
-Think The Wolverine compared to X-Men Origins: Wolverine.
+had many problems, but it certainly wasn’t all negative.
+I did enjoy the series enough that I look forward to seeing what can be done in season two (and later this year with Marvel's Defenders

 Yet another appearance in Marvel Netflix by Claire Temple was also a welcome addition.
 Much like Madame Gao, this version of Claire was the best one I have seen thus far.
 Perhaps Rosario Dawson is getting more and more comfortable in the role, but I loved every minute of her on screen, and I was actually rooting for more of her by the end of the series and less of Finn Jones’ whiny version of Danny Rand.

 The character and actor I was the most impressed with was however was Tom Pelphrey as Ward Meachum.
 I didn’t quite know how to take the character at first, but by the last episode we had seen clear growth in the character, and Pelphrey did a great job in displaying that as an actor.
 He was excellent at portraying the multi-faceted aspects of the character, and I look forward to seeing him in future episodes of Marvel's Iron Fist